You may know the commercials for the estimated $30 Billion in asbestos trust funds. But how do they work?

 At Sokolove Law, we advocate for victims of asbestos-related diseases.
 Our network of mesothelioma lawyers can help victims and their families determine if they are still eligible for trust fund compensation, and, if so, file a claim.

 If you would like to look into your eligibility to receive financial compensation from an asbestos trust, we’re here to help.
-Our experienced team of Case Managers will help guide you through the process of filing a mesothelioma claim.
+Our experienced team will help guide you through the process of filing a mesothelioma claim.

 Get started with a free legal case review from the comfort of your own home.